 Much of Covington’s pro bono work reflects the firm's commitment to providing legal services to economically disadvantaged individuals and families in our surrounding communities.
 Our six-month rotation program reflects this commitment by allowing attorneys and staff to work at each of three DC-based legal service organizations -- Neighborhood Legal Services Program, the Children’s Law Center and Bread for the City.
 Covington pioneered the loaned associate model over 45 years ago.
 Since its start in 1969, nearly 300 lawyers have participated in the program.

 - The American Lawyer magazine has ranked Covington’s pro bono practice among the top three firms for 17 of the past 25 years, including ten years at number one.

 - Since 2003, the D.C.
 Circuit Judicial Conference has recognized those firms where at least 40% of the attorneys perform 50 or more pro bono hours during the previous year.
 Covington has achieved this so-called “40 at 50” benchmark each year.

 - Law360 designated Covington as a 2013 Pro Bono Firm of the Year, noting that the firm has worked on “some of the year's most pressing civil-rights litigation, including landmark challenges to New York City's stop-and-frisk policing and an Arizona county's targeting of Latino drivers under Sheriff Joe Arpaio.”
 Law360 previously named Covington as a Pro Bono Firm of the Year in 2010 and 2012.

-- National Law Journal - Covington was named to NLJ’s 2013 Pro Bono Hot List.
+- National Law Journal - Covington was named to NLJ’s Pro Bono Hot List in 2013 and 2014.